 Research participants must be granted informed consent.
 All research participants must be given the opportunity to consent to participating in the research, and to withdraw if they so choose by a specified date.
 You must provide your participants with contact details, and must document the names of these participants for future confidential reference.
 If interviews/focus groups are being conducted, informed consent forms (with signature) and an information sheet must be provided to participants.
 If a survey is conducted, an information sheet should be available to participants.

 Withdrawal.
 Should research participants wish to withdraw from your project, you will need to inform them, on their information sheets and consent forms, of the last date when such withdrawal will be possible (usually just prior to submission of your dissertation or published work).

 Anonymity.
 If your research guarantees anonymity, then there must be no possible way that participants might be identified.
+Please specify explicitly on your application form how you plan to maintain anonymity.
 If the organisation being studied or the sample size is small, if job titles are specified, or if the subject matter is very narrow, the potential for identification is much higher.
 In these cases, you must specify that all efforts will be made to keep participants’ identities confidential, but that complete anonymity cannot be guaranteed.
 This must be made explicit to participants before they consent to contribute to the research.